Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

 We have constructed an element $a_1\in\Ban$ in $\frn$-normal form such that $a\cpns a_1$ and $a_1$ has a lower rank than $a$.
-We keep repeating this construction until we obtain a partition $d\in\Ban$ such that $a \cpns d$, $d$ is in $\frn$-normal form, and neither Lemma \ref{lcpnsB} nor its dual can be applied to $d$.
+We keep repeating this construction until we obtain a partition $d\in \Ban$ such that $a\cpns d$, $d$ is in $\frn$-normal form, and neither Lemma \ref{lcpnsB} nor its dual can be applied to $d$.
 (Note that $d$ may be $b$ if neither Lemma \ref{lcpnsB} nor its dual can be applied to $b$.)
-By Definition \ref{d:Bnorm}, this means that $\{x,y\}$ is an upper block of $d$ if and only if $\{x',y'\}$ is a lower block of $d$.
-Hence $d$ is a group element. \end{proof} As in Theorem \ref{tcpns}, we obtain: \begin{theorem} In $\Ban$, $\cpns\,\,=\,\,\ctr$.
-That is, for $a,b \in \Ban$, $a \cpns b$ if and only if $a^{\ome+1}$ and $b^{\ome+1}$ have the same cycle type. \end{theorem}
+By Definition \ref{d:Bnorm}, $\{x,y\}$ is an upper block of $d$ if and only if $\{x',y'\}$ is a lower block of $d$.
+Hence $d$ is a group element. \end{proof}